 On his private star, the Super-Wizard watched as Redstar flew back to the Soviet Union, the Golden Stags of Romania defeated.
-On another view screen, he saw a group of uniformed commandos led by their instructor, the American action-hero called the Peacemaker, in battle with what appeared to be a fire-breathing dragon in the Swiss Alps.
+On another view screen, he saw the American action-hero called the Peacemaker in battle with what appeared to be a fire-breathing dragon not far from his chateau in the Swiss Alps.
 Another view screen displayed a battle throughout Brussels, Belgium, between the gold-and-black-clad agents of Checkmate and a group of earth, water, air, and fire elementals.

 The Super-Wizard frowned as he turned away from his view screens to study his crime-detecting scopes.
 Ever since the end of the Crisis, they had shown him that something was happening in Europe, but whatever it was somehow managed to cloud itself from his instruments.
 The interstellar crime-fighter could sense that this mysterious source of power was behind the recent rash of ordinary humans turning into gods and powerful beings from myth.

 After the scientist from the stars had begun his plan to create a new generation of heroes in Europe, he had discovered that some kind of counter-force was acting against his efforts.
 He had spent much of his time trying to pinpoint the source of that force, that energy, and after a great deal of work, he had finally managed to narrow down the location to somewhere in the Baltic Sea near Denmark.
 But a personal inspection of the entire area had revealed nothing, and the Super-Wizard was back to square one.

 What was this power hidden from him, and who was behind it?
 The Super-Wizard was determined to find out.
 All that was left for him to do at the moment was review his handpicked group of heroes.